-The 1998 Copyright Act had recently been passed, and Apple's lawyers were able to prove that the Star-Club recordings were made while The Beatles were under contract to EMI.
+Apple's lawyers were able to prove that the Star-Club recordings were made while The Beatles were under contract to EMI.
 In the witness box Harrison described the tapes as "the crummiest recording ever made in our name, and said that "One drunken person recording another bunch of drunks does not constitute a business deal."

 The judge ruled that Apple should be granted ownership of the tapes, and the rights to issue the recordings.
 Although the company has declined to release them, the 20 years that they were on sale prior to the court case meant they remain widely available on the second-hand market and via bootleg sources.